locke-chappel/oss-python-web-switch/README.md

 `WIFI_RECONNECT_INTERVAL` the number of seconds before the program will test if the WiFi connection is still alive and if not reconnect (default is 5 minutes)

-`SHARED_SECRET` the pre-shared shared secret value used when generating the hash header value
+`SHARED_SECRET` an array of pre-shared shared secrets to used when generating the hash header value

 `MAX_TTL` the number of seconds old a request be before it is rejected